2023 James Logan Martin Luther King Jr Invitational

 Policy:

-- "Open" to any argument.
-I would say that I default policymaker but am certainly open to K arguments/ affirmatives.
-When attempting to change my default paradigm, debaters must overcome my skepticism by clearly explaining the role of the ballot and demonstrating some level of competitive fairness in their framework.
-I want to know what I am voting for, not simply that the other side was thoroughly confused.
+- Open to any argument.
+I would say that I default policymaker but am completely open to K arguments/ affirmatives.
+If going for the K, please overcome my general skepticism by clearly explaining the role of the ballot and demonstrating some level of competitive fairness in your framework.
+I want to know what exactly I am voting for, not simply that the other side was thoroughly confused.

-- Speed is fine, but slow down on tags, blippy analytics, interps, and texts.
+- Speed is fine, but slow down on tags, blippy analytics, interps, alts, and CP and perm texts.
 Pause after cites.
 Introduce acronyms.
 I'll yell clear if necessary.
-Avoid other distracting behaviors like loud tapping, pen-dropping, super-double breadths.
+Avoid other distracting behaviors like loud tapping, pen-dropping, and super-double breadths.
 Non-speaking teams should limit their decibel level and overt facial indignation.

 - I leave my assessment of the round largely in the hands of the team that presents me with the best explanation of how to frame the major issues in the round, and why that favors their side.
 If that work is done thoughtfully and clearly, then my decision about which way the round should go becomes much easier.
 Oh yeah, it typically helps when you win the actual arguments too (warrants, evidence, links, impacts, & all that micro stuff).